 Most of it is in the back, as it turns out.
 The girls in white take your order, point you to the caisse, fetch your treats from a window and carefully box them up.
-There are a few shelves with rows of cannelés, kouign aman (yes please), oversized madeleines and laminated brioche spirals, but the central display, with its individual glass domed refrigerator compartments, always seems a little sparse.
+There are a few shelves with rows of cannelés, kouign aman (yes please), oversized madeleines and laminated brioche spirals, but the central display, with its individual glass domed refrigerator compartments, is where your attention is drawn.

-Of course, you aren’t there to eat the hardware, and I will happily admit to having been won over by the apple tart with crumbly topping, and the espresso powered coffee éclair.
-The tart a l’orange will please creamsicle lovers (if not me), and those who like their classics reconstructed will love the amber block of apples on the tarte tatin and the rearranged St. Honoré.
+Of course, you aren’t there to eat the hardware, and I’ll admit to having been won over by the apple tart with crumbly topping, and the espresso powered coffee éclair.
+The tart a l’orange will please creamsicle lovers, and those who like their classics reconstructed will love the amber block of apples on the tarte tatin and the rearranged St. Honoré.

 The thing that will bring me back, though, is the Paris-Brest.
 Shaped more like a flower of connected cream puffs than any bicycle wheel I would want to ride on, the pâte à choux shell is topped with a sprinkling of praline that gives it an irresistible crunch, and I would eat the filling alone with a spoon if presented with the opportunity.